FemtoEmacs/Sumerian/lesson-six-ama-gi/README.md

 ![image](https://github.com/user-attachments/assets/212262bb-aa63-44b2-b966-512ca37111fb)

 ## Annotations
 I want to invite you to help me with the translation.
-You can request a pull if you disagree with my decisions about reading or interpreting the famous cone.
+You can request a pull if you disagree with my reading or interpretation of the famous cone.

 (cn an lugal e2 mush3 ra)\
 𒀭𒈗𒂍𒈹𒊏\